techoopsie/oopsie-sdk-js/Readme.md

 # Setup and run

 Install NodeJs (Current node version: 2.14.7, but will probably work with later versions as well.)

+Install dependencies:

     npm install